We recommend attending one of our CD 101 classes but until then we hope this helps!

 AI2 is a cross between an AIO and a pocket diaper.
 An AI2 typically consists of a waterproof outer shell and an absorbent insert that snaps or lies in the shell.
 The shell can be reused by replacing the insert when the other becomes soiled.
 These are different from pocket diapers because there is no barrier between the absorbent layer and your baby’s skin which is why the shell can be used through multiple changes.
 Some hybrid diaper companies make disposable inserts that are easily biodegradable or flushable.

 All of the aforementioned styles can be one-size diapers.
 These are adjustable so that they are adjustable in size so they will fit from infancy through potty training, (although in some cases, newborns or larger toddlers may require a different size).
 Depending on the brand, they have different adjustment systems, such as elastic leg and waist adjustments or snaps along the front cover.
 One-size diapers are popular because they are economical since you will not need to purchase new sizes as your child grows.

 What kind of cloth diaper should I use?

 This is something that depends on your personal preference.
 Each diaper is made a little differently and each baby is shaped differently.
-Washing, folding, and storage are going to differ slightly for each option, as well as the changing routine.
+Washing, folding, and storage is going to differ slightly for each option, as well as the changing routine.
 We highly recommend that you try out a few different options and see which one you like and which fits your baby best before making an investment.

 Your budget may also be a factor in deciding which style of diaper you decide to use.
-In general, the styles that require a cover tend to be cheaper than the ones that have the waterproof layer built in, and the trade off would be in the level of convenience.
+In general, the styles that require a cover tend to be cheaper than the ones that have the waterproof layer built in, and the tradeoff would be in the level of convenience.

 Come see us at Ecobaby and for information about our diaper service.
 You also have the option of doing a diaper trial where you will be able to try out different styles before you make a purchase.